 The Ranging Bloc1k Duration Units field indicates the Ranging Block Duration field size as per Table 12.

-The controller may choose the units to suit its needs.
+The controller chooses the units as needed based on criteria outside the scope of this standard.
 It is recommended that the three values giving block, round and slot duration are all included in the HBS IE at the same time.
 But, as the hyper block structure is generally repeating, the round duration and slot duration can be omitted by setting the Ranging Round Duration Present field to zero and the Ranging Slot Duration Present field to zero, in which case the values from the most recent previous hyper blocks are carried froward unchanged.

 ………….

 Change the chapter 10.32.9.12 P54L1 as follows:

+The Ranging Block Duration Present field indicates the presence or absence of the Ranging Block Duration field in the elements of the Ranging Block Description List which is formatted as per Figure 22.
+When the Ranging Block Duration Present field value is one, the Ranging Block Duration field is included in the Ranging Block Description List elements.
+When the Ranging Block Duration Present field value is zero, the Ranging Block Duration field is not included in the Ranging Block Description List elements.

 The Ranging Round Duration Present field indicates the presence or absence of the Ranging Round Duration field in the elements of the Ranging Block Description List which is formatted as per Figure 22.
 When the Ranging Round Duration Present field value is one, the Ranging Round Duration field is included in the Ranging Block Description List elements.
 When the Ranging Round Duration Present field value is zero, the Ranging Round Duration field is not included in the Ranging Block Description List elements.

 The Ranging Slot Duration Present field indicates the presence or absence of the Ranging Slot Duration field in the elements of the Ranging Block Description List which is formatted as per Figure 22.
 When the Ranging Slot Duration Present field value is one, the Ranging Slot Duration field is included in the Ranging Block Description List elements.
 When the Ranging Slot Duration Present field value is zero, the Ranging Slot Duration field is not included in the Ranging Block Description List elements.